nopnop2002/esp-idf-nrf905/mqtt/README.md

 ```

-Communicate with Arduino Environment.
-I tested it with [this](https://github.com/nopnop2002/esp-idf-nrf905/tree/main/ArduinoCode/receiver).
+I tested the communication with the Arduino environment using [this](https://github.com/nopnop2002/esp-idf-nrf905/tree/main/ArduinoCode/receiver).

 ### Radio to MQTT
 Receive from Radio and publish as MQTT.